 Manure

-Creating the most animal-friendly and productive environment contributes to optimal cow health.
-It can also lengthen the lactation cycle, increase milk yield and reduce costs.
+Creating the most animal-friendly and productive environment can contribute to optimal cow health.
+It can also extend the lactation cycle, increase milk yield and reduce costs.